The House of Blue Light

-The House of Blue Light is the twelfth studio album by English rock band Deep Purple, released on 16 January 1987 by Polydor Records.
+The House of Blue Light is the twelfth studio album by English rock band Deep Purple, released on 12 January 1987 by Polydor Records.
 It was the second recording by the reformed Mark II line-up, and the sixth studio album overall by this formation of the band.

 Recording

-The album's creation was an exceedingly long and difficult process, which singer Ian Gillan compared to the recording of Who Do We Think We Are in Rome.
+The album's creation was an exceedingly long and difficult process, which singer Ian Gillan compared to the recording of Who Do We Think We Are in Rome and Frankfurt.
 Gillan has remarked on how strained relations within the band compromised the album: "I look back at House Of Blue Light, there are some good songs on that record, but there’s something missing in the overall album.
 I can’t feel the spirit of this band.
 I can see or hear five professionals doing their best, but it’s like a football team, it’s not functioning.
 It’s like 11 superstars that are playing on the same field but are not connected by the heart or by the spirit."
 Guitarist Ritchie Blackmore has said much of it was re-recorded, and confessed, "I think I played like shit on it, and I don't think anyone else really got that into it."
-Added organist Jon Lord, "House of Blue Light was a weird album and hard to put together.
+Organist Jon Lord later said, "House of Blue Light was a weird album and hard to put together.
 We made the massive mistake of trying to make our music current.
 We discovered that people didn't want us to do that."

 Despite the band's concerns, House of Blue Light sold well.
 It hit No. 10 in the UK charts, No. 34 on the Billboard 200 in the United States, and reached the top 10 in six other countries.